Edit

 Genius RF Microneedling

-This advanced procedure combines traditional microneedling with radiofrequency energy to address skin concerns, including fine lines and forehead wrinkles.
+Genius RF Microneedling combines traditional microneedling with radiofrequency energy to address skin concerns, including fine lines and forehead wrinkles.

 The treatment delivers controlled heat through micro-needles into precise dermal layers of the skin, stimulating collagen and elastin production.
 This process helps improve skin texture, reduce the appearance of wrinkles, and tighten the skin.